Meta Business Manager Setup in 2026

 Under Company Information, you will also find the Business Options section.
 Under “Two-Step Authentication” select “All” from the drop-down menu.
 This means that anyone who wants to access the BM must authenticate themselves with 2FA.
 This is the best protection against misuse of your advertising accounts.

 You can now create these one by one.
-We'll start with the settings at the top:
+We'll start with at the top:

-How to add a person to Business Manager:
+How to add people to the Meta Business Manager:

 Click on the blue button: “+ Invite people”.